 Coverage also kicks in when redeeming MR or frequent flyer points for a flight if the AMEX card is used to pay any applicable taxes and surcharges on the booking, and also covers you if you weren’t able to buy your ticket on the card because American Express wasn’t an accepted form of payment.

-Along with the medical emergency expenses cover, travel inconvenience and transport accident protection as above, you’ll also enjoy a free one-year extended warranty on selected appliances purchased with the card, plus cover if certain goods are stolen or damaged within 90 days of acquiring them.
+Along with the medical emergency expenses cover, travel inconvenience and transport accident protection as above, you’ll also enjoy a free one-year extended warranty on selected appliances purchased with the card, plus cover if certain goods are stolen or damaged within 90 days of acquiring them, and there's smartphone screen insurance too.

 How it fares